TheDogOfChaos/Gregic-Agrifactory-Pack-Dev/Brainstorming.md

 		- Mystical Agriculture seeds must be Bio-Engineered
 			- Special GT or MBD2 machines needed???
 		- GMO entities (Possibly ???????)
-			- Each one has special drops needed en-mass for progression
+			- Each one has special drops needed en-mass for progression.
+			- Some of them can become **HOSTILE AND DANGEROUS**.
+				- Some of them might even become a threat to the world if left alive and alone for long enough.
 		- **EXTREME** usage of GT's cleanroom for later bio-engineering recipes.
 			- Probably not gonna try and get MBD2 things to be able to detect if they're in a cleanroom
 		- [Gleba-style spoilage system](https://factorio.com/blog/post/fff-414) for most organic objects